Corcyra (polis)

 Corcyra (also Korkyra /kɔrˈsaɪ.rə/; Κόρκυρα) was an ancient Greek city on the island of Corfu in the Ionian Sea adjacent to Epirus.
 It was a colony of Corinth founded in the Archaic period.
-Corcyra was acting as a port of call on the sailing routes, especially to reach the Italian coast or to venture farther north.
+Corcyra acted as a port of call for ships sailing west, especially to the Italian coast or farther north.
 According to Thucydides, the earliest recorded naval battle took place between Corcyra and Corinth in the mid-7th century BC, roughly 260 years before he was writing.
 He also writes that Corcyra was one of the three great naval powers in 5th-century BC Greece, along with Athens and Corinth.

 The antagonism between Corcyra and its mother city, Corinth, appears to have been an old one.
 Quite apart from the naval battle that Thucydides mentions, Herodotus records a myth involving the tyrant of Corinth, Periander.
 Periander was estranged from his younger son, Lycophron, who believed that his father had killed his mother, Milissa.
 After failing to reconcile with Lycophron, he sent him to Corcyra, which was within Corinth's governance.
-In his old age, Periander sent for his son to come and rule over Corinth and suggested that they would trade places and he would rule Corcyra while his son came to rule Corinth.
+In his old age, Periander sent for his son to come and rule over Corinth, and suggested that they would trade places: he would rule Corcyra while his son ruled Corinth.
 To prevent that, the Corcyraeans killed Lycophron.
 In punishment, Periander captured 300 young men of Corcyra with the intention of castrating them.
 That is more likely to be a myth explaining the animosity between Corinth and Corcyra and justifying the use of the word tyrant for Periander's rule than an actual historical event.

 A relief of Dionysus Bacchus at the Archaeological Museum of Corfu.
 Pediment with Dionysos at the Corfu Museum.
 The left part of an Archaic pediment from the area of Figareto depicts a Dionysiac symposium and is dated to 500 BC.

 Persian War

 During the Persian War of 480 BC, Greek envoys were sent to Corcyra requesting aid.
 Corcyra enthusiastically promised ships and fitted out 60 of them, but they failed to arrive in time for the Battle of Salamis.
-Herodotus ascribes the delay as a strategic choice for the Corcyraeans to remain neutral.
-The excuse given for failing to join the battle was unfavourable winds, but Herodotus says that had the Persians been victorious, the Corcyraeans would have claimed to have deliberately avoided the battle to gain favour from the invading Persians.
+Herodotus describes the delay as a strategic choice by the Corcyraeans to remain neutral.
+The excuse given for failing to join the battle was unfavorable winds, but Herodotus says that had the Persians been victorious, the Corcyraeans would have claimed to have deliberately avoided the battle to gain favour from the invading Persians.